mignon-p/inty-midi/README.md

 This feature has only been minimally tested.

+## Binary releases

+Binaries for Mac OS X, Linux, and Windows are available under the [releases][13] tab on GitHub.

 ## Building from source

 `inty-midi` is written in [Haskell][8].
 If you're familiar with